John McGlashan College

 The school is named after John McGlashan, a significant Presbyterian lawyer, politician, public servant and educationalist, and was founded after his daughters' gift of the family home and estate in 1918 on the provision that a Presbyterian school was established for boys.

 Originally established as a Presbyterian private school, John McGlashan College integrated into the state system in 1989.

+Enrolment

+As a state-integrated school, John McGlashan College charges New Zealand-resident students compulsory attendance dues plus requests voluntary donations.
+For the 2025 school year, the attendance dues payable is $1,430 per year while the requested donation is $2,160 per year.